spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 **Hierarchy.** Components may be decomposed into further subcomponents within the same granularity layer, e.g., the system layer.
 The purpose of such hierarchical decompositions is usually to gain a better overview, especially for large, complex systems.
 It is possible to decompose a technical component into any combination of any other subcomponents.
 The other more specific components can only be decomposed in subcomponents of their own type, i.e., a mechanical component can only contain more mechanical components, and an electronic component only more electronic components.
 Mechatronic components can also contain more mechatronic components, but in addition it is possible to specialize the combination even more with mechanical and/or electronic components.
 An exception is the software execution subsystem.
 The content of such a software execution subsystem is described in its own models (see [section](#technical-viewpoint-models-of-the-software-execution-subsystem)) including task architectures and execution platforms.
 Note that it is not possible to decompose a software execution subsystem into other component types like technical, mechanical, electronic, and mechatronic components.
 In any case, we recommend to leave the software execution subsystem empty on its granularity layer and refine it on the next granularity layer.

-**Technical Context.** Similar to the functional and logical viewpoint, a context can be modeled within the technical viewpoint as well.
+**Technical Context.** Similar to the functional and logical view, a context can be modeled within the technical view as well.
 With such a _technical context_ it is possible to place the current system under development (SuD) in relation to connected (external) systems and _technical actors_.
 The technical context contains the current SuD and exactly all technical systems and actors that are connected with the SuD via at least one direct technical interface.
 This way it is possible to display where the system inputs are coming from and where the system outputs are going to without explicitly modeling all the external systems.

 **Design Recommendations.** As the purpose and abstraction of specific engineering disciplines are highly heterogeneous, such models differ accordingly.
 Whether a component is further refined as an independent subsystem on the next granularity layer depends on the specific development project.
 We consider the possibility of having multiple components of a certain engineering discipline.
 As already mentioned, we recommend refining software execution subsystems on the next granularity layer by models representing the software architecture, hardware architecture and their corresponding allocation.